Skip to content

 The first block shows your current usage (CPU cores, memory, and GPUs).
 These statistics represent the average usage by all currently running jobs.
 You can easily compare the resources allocated to you with those you actually use.

-Next is a representation of your activity on the filesystems.
-On the left, the graph shows the number of disk write commands you have performed (input/output operations per second).
-On the right, you see the amount of data transferred to the servers over a given period (Bandwidth).
+Following this, your activity on the filesystems is presented, detailing the number of disk write commands performed (input/output operations per second) and the amount of data transferred to the servers over a given period (Bandwidth).

 The next section shows all the jobs you have already started, which are currently running or pending.
 In the top left corner, you can filter jobs by their status (OOM, completed, running, etc.).
 In the top right corner, you can search by job ID or by job name.
 Finally, in the bottom right corner, there is an option to quickly navigate between pages by performing multiple jumps.